Scottish Prison Service: List of establishments

-HMP Addiewell and HMP Kilmarnock are both privately managed under contract to the SPS.
+HMP Addiewell is privately managed under contract to the SPS.

 Other responsibilities

 Prisoner escorting

+Prior to April 2004, the SPS was directly responsible for escorting convicted prisoners in Scotland, including those appealing their conviction or sentence.
+The duties of escorting prisoners on remand and managing court custody facilities were the responsibility of the relevant local police force.

-In November 2003 SPS signed a contract on behalf of Scottish Ministers for a "Prisoner Escort and Court Custody Service".
-This contract with Geoamey provides for all prisoner escorting between police cells, court, prisons and hospitals as well as covering escorts from prison such as funerals, hospital appointments and community placements and also operating the court custody units.
-In 2012, SPS contracted this service out to G4S then onto Geoamey in 2018.
+In November 2003, the SPS signed a contract on behalf of the Scottish Ministers for a "Prisoner Escort and Court Custody Service".
+This contract with Reliance Secure Task Management Ltd provided for all prisoner escorting between police cells, court, prisons and hospitals as well as covering escorts from prison such as funerals, hospital appointments and community placements and also operating the court custody units.

+In 2012, the court custody and prisoner escort service contract was taken over by G4S.
+GEOAmey currently run the service, having taken over from G4S in January 2019.
+The current contract is due to expire in January 2027, subject to an optional extension for a period of up to 4 years.

 Secure hospital

 Some prisoners are detained in a secure psychiatric hospital.
 This is run by the Scottish National Health Service rather than the SPS.